 Daniel has a strong commercial chancery practice focusing on:

 - Commercial litigation.
-Daniel acts in a wide variety of commercial matters in the High Court and Court of Appeal with particular emphasis on contractual disputes.
+Daniel acts in a wide variety of commercial matters in the High Court and Court of Appeal with particular emphasis on contractual disputes and freezing orders.

 - Banking.
-Daniel has represented financial institutions and high net worth individuals in substantial lending disputes and has expertise in matters relating to the Icelandic banking crisis.
+Daniel has represented financial institutions and high net worth individuals in substantial lending disputes.

 - Insolvency.
 Daniel has extensive experience in corporate and personal insolvency matters acting for office holders, creditors and debtors.

 - Arbitration/Mediation.
-Daniel has acted in English and international mediations and is familiar with the ICC rules.
+Daniel has acted in English and international mediations and arbitrations including ICC arbitrations.

 - Cases of interest

 - Devonshires Solicitors LLP v (1) Elbishlawi (2) Lam Developments Ltd EWHC 173 (Comm).
 Daniel acted for the Claimant firm of solicitors who obtained summary judgment on invoices which may not have been final statute bills under the Solicitors Act 1974.
 Butcher J held that (1) the Defendants had failed to plead that the bills were not final statute bills (2) whilst there was a jurisdiction to order assessment at common law, the onus was on the Defendants to challenge specific items where a breakdown had been provided.
 As sufficient detail had been provided in relation to two of the six invoices at issue, summary judgment was given for the amounts claimed in those invoices.
 Summary judgment was also given on the other invoices, with the amounts to be assessed at common law.